Moomins: In popular culture

-The Moomin Boom has been criticized for commercializing the Moomins.
-Friends of Tove Jansson and many old Moomin enthusiasts have stressed that the newer animations banalize the original and philosophical Moomin world to harmless family entertainment.
-An antithesis for the Disneyland-like Moomin World theme park is the Moomin Museum of Tampere, which exhibits the original illustrations and hand-made Moomin models by Tove Jansson.

-The Jansson family has kept the rights of Moomins and controlled the Moomin Boom.
-The artistic control is now in the hands of Lars Jansson's daughter, Sophia Jansson-Zambra.
+The Jansson family has kept the rights to the Moomins.
+Artistic control is now in the hands of Lars Jansson's daughter, Sophia Jansson-Zambra.
 Wanting to keep the control over Moomins, the family has turned down offers from The Walt Disney Company.

 As of 2017, the Moomin brand is estimated to have a yearly retail value of €700 million per year.

 In honor of the 80th anniversary of the Moomins, an exhibition called Tove Jansson and the Moomins: The Door Is Always Open—offering an in-depth look at Jansson's career, life stages and the world of the Moomins through texts, archival materials, books and events—opened at the Brooklyn Public Library in June 2025.
 Despite the exhibition's success, the reception was not entirely without problems: the appearance of the character Stinky caused a controversy due to possible suspicions of racism, leading to the character's removal from the exhibition.